Subjects:

 1. Made up of two protons and two neutrons (the same as the nucleus of a Helium atom).

-2. Have a mass number of 4 and an atom
+2. Have a mass number of 4 and an atomic number of 2.

-Gallium-67 For tumor imaging and localization of inflammatory lesions (infections).
+In medicine radiation is painless and safe.
 It is also cost effective Patient has to be given a dose of radiation

 Can be man-made or natural Hard to dispose of